 One big side-effect of securitization was that the parties supplying funds used to lend out as mortgages were no longer those that were actually directly interacting with the mortgage borrowers.

-The graph to the left from Keys et al (2007) shows the number of loans given out by FICO score (a measure of a borrower’s creditworthiness).
+The graph below from Keys et al (2007) shows the number of loans given out by FICO score (a measure of a borrower’s creditworthiness).
 The vertical line shows the FICO score of 620, and loans to borrowers with a higher score than this were easier to resell (the less likely it is for a mortgage to be defaulted upon, the more attractive it is to a CDO investor).
 As you can see, there are significantly more loans granted right above that 620 threshold, and the gap increased over time.

 Other years show similar effects, albeit somewhat less dramatic than this.
 This is clear evidence that lenders were inflating the FICO scores for borrowers applying for loans that were intended be securitized and resold.
 Somehow, I feel like I’ve heard this story before.